confuzedskull/G2/readme.txt

 -left click object to select
 -left drag box around objects to select multiples -left click empty space to deselect
--right click empty space to set rally point and make selected object move to it -right click an object to make selected object follow it -right drag to have selected object follow cursor
+-left click and drag an object to move it around -right click empty space to set rally point and make selected object move to it -right click an object to make selected object follow it -right drag to have selected object follow cursor